zesje/zesje/README.md

 to start the development server, which you can access on http://127.0.0.1:8881.
 It will automatically reload whenever you change any source files in `client/` or `zesje/`.

+### Generate sample data

+The script `example_data.py` can be used to create a sample exam that mimics the appearance and behavior of a typical grading process in Zesje.
+The prototype exam consist on 3 open answer questions per page and 1 multiple choice question per page (excluding the first one).
+The script partially solves those questions and assigns random feedback to the answered questions while the not answered questions are processed as blank.

+The script is called from the command line with the following parameters:
+ - `-d, --delete`  If specified, removes any existing data and creates a new empty database.
+Otherwise, new exams are added without deleting previous data.
+ - `--exams (int)` the number of exams to add, default is 1.
+ - `--pages (int)` the number of pages per exam, default is 3.
+ - `--students (int)` the number of students per exam, default is 30
+ - `--graders (int)` the number of graders to add, default is 4.
+ - `--solve (float)` between 0 and 1, indicates the percentage of questions to answer (including MCQ), default is 90%.
+ - `--grade (float)` between 0 and 1, indicate the percentage of solved questions to grade (that is, excluding blank answers), default is 60%.

+The actual processing of the exam takes a while, specially when the number of students is large.

 ### Running the tests